 The World Remembers (1914-1918)

 Since its inception in 2014, the International Churchill Society Canada, has been a proud sponsor of The World Remembers, a Canadian initiative and the brainchild of Robert Thomson.
-Founded an act of reconciliation rather than an expression of national pride.
+Founded as an act of reconciliation rather than an expression of national pride.
 It is the only remembrance of its kind in the world.

 Created as a multinational commemoration of the men and women who sacrificed their lives during the Great War, regardless of their nationality.
 23 nations have submitted more than 4,000,000 names to the project.